Fbeen/UniqueSlugBundle/readme.md

 * making the slug unique by adding a digit when needed
 * add or check slugs in existing tables with the command prompt
 * support for date, time and datetime fields with custom format
+* replace language specific chars with the latin ones

 ## Installation